crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 sudo cscli collections install crowdsecurity/appsec-virtual-patching
 ```

-This command is going to install the following configuration items:
+Executing this command will install the following items:

 - The [*AppSec Rules*](/appsec/rules_syntax.md) contain the definition of malevolent requests to be matched and stopped
 - The [*AppSec configuration*](/appsec/configuration.md#appsec-configuration) links together a set of rules to provide a coherent set